-$$(12.47) \qquad \boldsymbol{w}{ih}^t = \boldsymbol{v}{ih}^T \boldsymbol{x}^t$$
+$$(12.47) w{ih}^t = \mathbf{v}{ih}^T \mathbf{x}^t$$

-$v{ih}$ is the parameter vector that defines the linear function and includes a bias term, making the mixture of experts a generalization of the RBF network.
+$\underline{v}{ih}$ is the parameter vector that defines the linear function and includes a bias term, making the mixture of experts a generalization of the RBF network.
 The unit activations can be taken as normalized RBFs:

 This can be seen as an RBF network except that the second-layer weights are not constants but are outputs of linear models (see figure 12.10).
-Jacobs et al. (1991) view this in another way: They consider $w_h$ as linear models, each taking the input, and call them experts. $g_h$ are considered to be the outputs of a gating network.
-The gating network works as a classifier does with its outputs summing to 1, assigning the input to one of the experts (see figure 12.11).
+Jacobs et al. (1991) view this in another way: They consider $w_h$ as linear

-Figure 12.11 The mixture of experts can be seen as a model for combining multiple models. $w_h$ are the models and the gating network is another model determining the weight of each model, as given by $g_h$ .
+Figure 12.11 The mixture of experts can be seen as a model for combining multiple models. $\mathbf{w}h$ are the models and the gating network is another model determining the weight of each model, as given by $\mathbf{g}h$ .
 Viewed in this way, neither the experts nor the gating are restricted to be linear.

 Considering the gating network in this manner, any classifier can be used in gating.
-When x is high-dimensional, using local Gaussian units may require a large number of experts and Jacobs et al. (1991) propose to take which is a linear classifier.
+When $\boldsymbol{x}$ is high-dimensional, using local Gaussian units may require a large number of experts and Jacobs et al. (1991) propose to take which is a linear classifier.
 Note that $m_h$ are no longer centers but hyperplanes, and as such include bias values.
 This gating network is implementing a classification where it is dividing linearly the input region for which expert h is responsible from the expertise regions of other experts.
-As we will see again in chapter 15, the mixture of experts is a general architecture for combining multiple models; the experts and the gating may be nonlinear, for example, contain multilayer perceptrons, instead of linear perceptrons (exercise 5).
+As we will see again in chapter 17, the mixture of experts is a general architecture for combining multiple models; the experts and the gating may be nonlinear, for example, contain multilayer perceptrons, instead of linear perceptrons (exercise 6).